 Day 3 – Explore the East Coast

 Starting from south to north, head to the village of Hakupu and the Anapala Chasm Sea Track.
-The 15-minute one-way track takes you through lush rainforest and down some steep steps to the bottom of a deep, dark and awe-inspiring chasm.
-If you’re not too spooked, you can swim in the fresh water at the bottom.
+The 15-minute one-way walk takes you through lush rainforest and down some steep steps to the bottom of an awe-inspiring chasm.
+If you’re not too spooked, you can swim in the cold freshwater at the bottom.

 Your next chasm fix comes with a 30-45-minute walk to Togo Chasm.
-After walking through the Huvalu Forest Conservation Area, you’ll emerge on a rocky coastline with limestone pinnacles as far as the eye can see.
-Follow the track down a ladder and into a sandy-bottom oasis scattered with coconut palms!
+After walking through the tropical rainforest of the Huvalu Forest Conservation Area, you’ll emerge on a rocky coastline with limestone pinnacles as far as the eye can see.
+Follow the track down a ladder and into a sandy-bottom chasm dotted with coconut palms!
 You can scramble over the rockfall at the back of the chasm to watch waves breaking against the rocks.
-Needless to say, you will not want to venture further, so return the same way.
+Needless to say, you won’t want to venture further, so return the same way.

 Laufoli Umu Pit

 Easy to miss, keep an eye on the east side of the road, north of the Togo Chasm for a quick stop at the Laufoli Umu Pit.
-You can see the distinct ditch in the ground that was used as an earth oven where it is said that a great warrior created in order to end his life there – learn more in the 10 Best Historical Sites in Niue.
+You can see the distinct ditch in the ground that was used as an earth oven which it is said that a great warrior created in order to end his life there – learn more in the 10 Best Historical Sites in Niue.

 Hikulagi Sculpture Park

-Another quick stop on the way, this outdoor sculpture park features works of art created out of rubbish washed up on Niue’s shores.
+Have a quick browse around this outdoor sculpture park with works of art created out of recycled materials.